 As in the first version, let's begin with the UI.
 We need a new

-element for entering the budget.
+input element for entering the budget.
 Let's add it above the first

 expense field.
 While we're at it, let's bind its value, converted to a

-real number, to a node called budget
+real number, to a node called budget.

 <div>